-Content management is probably one of the most important activity any organization should be performing, irrespective of whether they have formal KM function or not.
-Content management goes a long way in safeguarding key knowledge of the organization, which results in protecting and growing core competency, facilitating continuous improvement, promoting standardization and providing learning materials for employees.
+Content management is probably one of the most important activity any Organisation should be performing, irrespective of whether they have formal KM function or not.
+Content management goes a long way in safeguarding key knowledge of the Organisation, which results in protecting and growing core competency, facilitating continuous improvement, promoting standardization and providing learning materials for employees.

-A few thoughts on the approach to content management and how it should be aligned with overall organizational work and KM function focus is shared
+A few thoughts on the approach to content management and how it should be aligned with overall Organisational work and KM function focus is shared

 Content management and what should be the focus:

 Different kinds of content get created in an Organisation on a regular basis.
 Without a proper policy on the contents that should be managed from a Knowledge Management perspective, we will end up having too much trash in our repositories, resulting in low adoption.
 We should be clear what should be part of and what should not be part of KM responsibility and who should be owning what part of the content.Contents of an Organisation:

 The content of an Organisation consists of data, information and knowledge.
 Based on whether the content is data, information or knowledge, who will manage it will differ.Data and its ownership: